uhkniazi/BRC_Keloid/Keloid_main/README.md

   * DE analysis for the keloids datasets with some sensitivity analysis added on top.
 13. de_4_contrasts_gsea.R & de_4_contrasts_overrepresentation.R
   * gene set enrichment analysis for the contrasts & over representation analysis for various overlaps of contrasts.
+14. gsea_summary_tables.R
+  * combined the gsea results for up and downstream analyses for each contrast and assigned groups.